• DSC 8668

 H34 x W16.5cm

-Provenance: Private French collection
+Provenance: Formerly in a private French collection

-This masterfully sculpted head of the Buddha originates from Kamphaeng Phet, a key provincial center of the Sukhothai kingdom in 15th-century Thailand.
-Exemplifying the spiritual refinement and stylistic grace of the Sukhothai artistic tradition, the head displays the classic hallmarks of the period: a gentle oval face with downcast eyes in meditative repose, arched eyebrows seamlessly joined above a subtle nose bridge and a delicate smile—the so-called "Sukhothai smile" that conveys inner peace and enlightenment.
+This masterfully sculpted head of the Buddha originates from Kamphaeng Phet, a key provincial centre of the Sukhothai kingdom in 15th century Thailand.
+The head displays the classic hallmarks of this period: a gentle oval face with downcast eyes in meditative position, eyebrows that form a continuous line above the bridge of the nose and a delicate smile, the so-called “Sukhothai smile”, that conveys inner peace and enlightenment.
 The curve of the nose contributes to the overall graceful rhythm of the face.
 A narrow heart-shaped band separates forehead and the small curls.
+The precise carving of the mouth gives the lips a softness that enhance the meditative expression of the face.
+The accentuated chin reinforces the Buddha’s calm authority.

 The subtle brown reddish patina, the traces of original gilding and the smooth polished surface reflect centuries of devotional use.